-The QI Program collects QI data from 'eligible care recipients' only, meaning that QI events or outcomes experienced by care recipients who met exclusion criteria for QI measurement are not included in the statistics presented in this report.
+The QI Program collects QI data from 'eligible care recipients' or 'eligible staff' only, meaning that QI events or outcomes experienced by care recipients or staff who met exclusion criteria for QI measurement are not included in the statistics presented in this report.
 These exclusion criteria are further detailed in the National Aged Care Mandatory Quality Indicator Program Manual 3.0 (the Manual).
 Note that collection of QIs in this period was undertaken in the context of ongoing transmission of COVID-19 in Australia.